 Have you ever heard of opiate pain pills?
 This type of pain management solution is prescribed to millions of patients across the US every year, yet in the end, it’s becoming more of a problem for our nation than a solution.
 There are multiple side effects—including addiction and tolerance.
+If you are dealing with pain, it is important to avoid opiates.

 It can seem appealing to those with chronic pain to simply take a pill to make the pain go away.
 But the problem is that eventually, opioids can take a toll on the body.
 Chronic opiate therapy is a bad idea—and pain management centers across the nation are trying to offer alternatives.